 What do you do when the snow-making machine gets stuck in the snow?
 Call on a Jeep to go in and pull it out.
 Somebody has to do the hard work to keep the ski bums happy.

 Also in Italy, David Zidaric bought this VIASA CJ-3B, to go with his long-wheelbase VIASA CJ-6.
 The serial number plate identifies it as "BACJ3B" (indicating it is powered by a Barreiros diesel.)

-"For normal driving (I use it every day) I use BF Goodrich T/A Radial (235/75) tyres, mounted over 15" BWA (Italian-made) alloy wheels.
+David writes, "For normal driving I use BF Goodrich T/A Radial (235/75) tyres, mounted over 15" BWA (Italian-made) alloy wheels.
 Offroad I use 7.50/16 mud tyres over original steel wheels.
 The use of radial tyres, free wheel hubs, power steering, and the minimum weight of the soft top, make driving this Jeep over normal roads easier than my CJ-6.
-In offroad (hard offroad, not driving over non-surfaced roads) it's better than the CJ-6, thanks to the short wheelbase and high diameter wheels."
+Offroad it's better than the CJ-6, thanks to the short wheelbase and high diameter wheels.

 See more photos on David's Jeep VIASA CJ3B Homepage.

 Thanks to all the photographers.
 See also Universal is Right!
 High Hoods Everywhere. -- Derek Redmond